DreamLab/VmShepherd/docs/user/api.rst

 Description
 -----------------

-VMShepherd provide a RPC api which is available at `api' handler and can be configured.
+VMShepherd implement a RPC api which is available at `api' handler and can be configured.
-In configuration you provide a information which method is available to a user.
+In configuration you prepare a information which method is available to a user.
-This api provide a simple interface to control a Virtual Machines lifecycle in our environment.
+This api implement a simple interface to control a Virtual Machines lifecycle in our environment.
 Also we provide a easy way to gather information about presets and virtual machines in environment.

 Configuration